iboB/ibob.github.com/_posts/2018-11-22-stop-teaching-cpp.md

 [^1]: Not my quote.
 The source is unknown for all I know.
 I've seen it attributed to a John Krueger.
 Maybe that's true.
 [^2]: This resemblance between [Boost].tmp and Haskell is accidental, by the way.
 It's just a reinvention by Odin of a good set of principles which happen to exist elsewhere.
 [^3]: "A monad is just a monoid in the category of endofunctors, what's the problem?".
 Not my quote.
-I couldn't find the source of that one, too.
+A [paraphrasing of Saunders Mac Lane](https://stackoverflow.com/a/3870310) (thanks to [Simon Brand](https://twitter.com/tartanllama) for pointing out the source).
 It's Haskell folklore now.
 [^4]: PS.
 By the way, the languages which I would recommend for good first language are: Ruby and C#.
 Languages which I would call an adequate choice even though I see some issues include: Python, Swift, JavaScript, lua, clojure, Scala, Java, Kotlin, and PHP.
 But, hey, that's just, like, my opinion, man.